anikita/anikita.github.io/index.md

 # Welcome to Antonis Nikitakis Personal Blog

 Hello!
-This is my personal blog built with GitHub Pages and Jekyll.
+This is my personal blog built with GitHub Pages.

 ## Latest Posts